jimmyb08901017/Habit-Savings-Account/README.md

 # Habit Saving Account
-This app is created using React-Native & Typescript.
+This app is created using React-Native & Typescript & NativeWind.

 ## React Native tutorial